 This contribution finds its source in the idea that approximate optimization algorithms might be sufficient for learning purposes.
 The first part proposes new decomposition of the test error where an additional term represents the impact of approximate optimization.
 In the case of small-scale learning problems, this decomposition reduces to the well known tradeoff between approximation error and estimation error.
 In the case of large-scale learning problems, the tradeoff is more complex because it involves the computational complexity of the learning algorithm.
 The second part explores the asymptotic properties of the large-scale learning tradeoff for various prototypical learning algorithms under various assumptions regarding the statistical estimation rates associated with the chosen objective functions.
 This part clearly shows that the best optimization algorithms are not necessarily the best learning algorithms.
 Maybe more surprisingly, certain algorithms perform well regardless of the assumed rate for the statistical estimation error.
+Finally, the final part presents some experimental results.

-2 Approximate Optimization
+1. Approximate Optimization